cmd-stream/cmd-stream-go/README.md

 simultaneously.
 Also it uses only one connection to send commands and receive results.

-A regular or a "reconnect" client can be created.
-The last one tries to reconnect to the server if it has lost the connection.
+With `client.NewReconnect()`, you can create a client that tries to reconnect to the server if it loses the connection.

 Among the client configuration, you can find (and not only):
 - KeepaliveTime and KeepaliveIntvl - if both of them != 0, client will try to